Cau-Correa/googlemaps-api-ms2/README.md

 ## Features

-This website was planned for mobile first, with clean and simple design.
+This website was planned for mobile first, with clean and simple design, and heavily relied on google maps javaScript API samples.
-In the first page, is the main parte of this project a map where the user can search in for hotels in a specified place within a given country and show details of each hotel.
+In the first page, is the main part of this project a map where the user can search in for hotels with place autocomplete.
+The search can be in a specified place within a given country and show details of each hotel.
 The about section explain the website and guide the user on how to use it.
 With the second map the user gets a bird's eye view of the Ireland's heritage sites.